Camila O'Gorman

-Maria Camila O'Gorman Ximénez (9 July 1825 – 18 August 1848) was a 19th-century Argentine socialite infamously executed over a scandal involving her relationship with a Roman Catholic priest.
+Maria Camila O'Gorman Ximénez (9 July 1825 – 18 August 1848) was an Argentine socialite who was executed over a scandal involving her relationship with a Roman Catholic priest.
 She was 23 years old and allegedly eight months pregnant when she and Father Ladislao Gutiérrez faced a firing squad.

 Biography

 Camila was born in Buenos Aires, the youngest daughter of Adolfo O'Gorman y Perichón de Vandeuil, and his wife, Joaquina Ximénez Pinto.
 She was the second-to-last of six children in an upper-class family of mixed Irish Catholic, French aristocratic, and Spanish descent.
 Typical of powerful families in Argentina's post-colonial era, two of her brothers went on to pursue reputable careers.
 Fr.
 Eduardo O'Gorman was ordained as a Roman Catholic priest of the Jesuit Order, and the other as a police officer and the eventual founder of the Buenos Aires Police Academy.

 She was also the granddaughter of French noblewoman Ana Périchon de O'Gorman (1776–1847), the mistress of the Santiago de Liniers, First Count of Buenos Aires.
 When the first British invasion occurred, Liniers masterminded the successful recapture of Buenos Aires from the Royal Navy.
 For his heroic actions in defence of the city, Santiago de Liniers was appointed Viceroy of the Río de la Plata, and Perichon de O'Gorman became the unofficial first lady.
 Her influence and power led to intrigues intended to discredit her, including allegations that she was a spy for the French or the English.
 After Liniers died in 1810 she retired to a quieter life with her sons and died peacefully in 1847, at the age of 72.

 From 1829 to 1852, the Argentine Confederation was governed as a single party state by Juan Manuel de Rosas, a General of the Argentine Army and a Federalist Party politician, around whom a pervasive cult of personality had been erected.
 Camila was considered a pillar of polite society, a close friend and confidante of Rosas' daughter, Manuelita, and a frequent guest at the Governors Residence.
 In her late teens, Camila was introduced to Father Ladislao Gutiérrez, whose family had persuaded him to enter the Roman Catholic priesthood and who had attended the same Jesuit seminary as Camila's brother Eduardo.